 About Youth Services at Ross

-adult reads.
-Clifford’s Doghouse Educational play area with puzzles,
+Clifford’s Doghouse Educational play area

-picture book extension materials are available by special
+picture book extension materials available

 arrangement for educational use.

 and our summer reading program offers a gamut of daily activities.

-LHU students, home school students, pre-schools and daycares, and educators and parents are
+LHU students, home school students, pre-schools,

+daycares, and educators and parents are

 encouraged make use of our abundant resources.

 to building community through collaboration and service.

 contact Nancy Antram, Youth Librarian, at email@example.com.